Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Impact of the assumed galaxy number density model

-For all the \textsc{MG-MAMPOSSt} runs discussed in the previous sections, we assumed a projected Hernquist model for the number density of member galaxies, with its scale radius $r_\nu$ (we drop the superscript 'H' in this Appendix, since it is always clear what model we are using) kept as a free parameter with flat informative priors based on our preliminary fits of Sect.~\ref{num_density_methods}.
+Our \textsc{MG-MAMPOSSt} runs all assumed a Hernquist model for the galaxy number density, with its scale radius $r_\nu$ (we drop the superscripts `H' or `NFW' in this appendix, since it is always clear what model we are using) kept as a free parameter with flat informative priors based on our preliminary fits of Sect.~\ref{num_density_methods}.